-No more than 6 points of D may be credited toward the degree in any academic year, and no more than a cumulative total of 12 points of D may be credited toward the degree.
+No more than six points of D may be credited toward the degree in any academic year, and no more than a cumulative total of 12 points of D may be credited toward the degree.
 Degree credit for the grade of D is awarded only for courses listed in this Bulletin and for other courses taken while the student is enrolled in Columbia College.
 The decision as to whether or not a D may be used to satisfy the requirements for a major or concentration is made in each relevant academic department.
-In any given semester, the grade of D precludes the attainment of Dean's List status (see Academic Honors, Prizes, and Fellowships-Dean's List).
+In any given semester, the grade of D precludes the attainment of Dean's List status (see Academic Honors, Prizes, and Fellowships -Dean's List (http://bulletin.columbia.edu/columbia-college/academic-honors-prizes-fellowships)).